help align efforts and guide the healthcare industry towards high-quality, more

 The data submitted to PQRS will be displayed on the Physician Compare Website, which currently shows whether a particular physician participated in the PQRS, Electronic Prescribing (eRx) Incentive, and Electronic Health Record (EHR) programs.
 Ratings for physicians and other healthcare professionals will be added in the future to assist patients in choosing a physician based on cost and quality metrics.

-Beginning in 2015, CMS is required to transition PQRS to a mandatory pay-for-performance program that will apply a payment penalty (payment adjustment) to EPs who do not satisfactorily report data on PQRS CQMs for covered professional services.
+In 2015, CMS was required to transition PQRS to a mandatory pay-for-performance program that applies a payment penalty (payment adjustment) to EPs who do not satisfactorily report data on PQRS CQMs for covered professional services.
 EPs who do not satisfactorily report will be subject to a 2.0% payment adjustment.

 To satisfactorily report for PQRS, CMS has mandated that EPs submit data on at least 50 percent of the Medicare Part B FFS patients seen during a specified reporting period on at least nine PQRS clinical quality measures associated with at least three of the six NQS priorities (domains) to satisfy PQRS reporting requirements and avoid payment adjustments.
 Additionally, if an EP has a face-to-face encounter with a Medicare patient, the EP must report on one crossing-cutting measure.
 IDSA has provided comments advocating on behalf of the society’s members regarding the concerns over the expansion of PQRS reporting requirements specified in the CY2014 Physician Fee Schedule (PFS) Final Rule.